How does it develop?

 Radiotherapy is the main treatment for vaginal cancer and can be performed a number of ways:

-- external radiotherapy – a machine beams high-energy rays at your vagina and pelvis
+- external beam radiotherapy – a machine beams high-energy rays at your vagina and pelvis

-- internal radiotherapy – a small radioactive device, which looks like a tampon, is inserted into your vagina
+- internal radiotherapy – a small radioactive device, is put into your vagina for a short period of time – normally a few hours.
+This is also known as brachytherapy.

-There are four main types of surgery used to treat vaginal cancer:
+There are four main types of surgery used to treat vaginal cancer, depending on the extent of the disease:

 - Partial vaginectomy – removing the upper section of your vagina